SherwinRa/RLHF/README.md

 ### to do
-137: Calculating the loss with the atari paper formula in 2.2.3, currently I am not including the third case of sigma = 0.5 optimze the code to optimze the policy while creating trajectories for the human feedback replace temporary code/algorithms with rllib algorithms
+137: Calculating the loss with the atari paper formula in 2.2.3, currently I am not including the third case of sigma = 0.5 optimze the code to optimze the policy while creating trajectories for the human feedback test with more environments replace temporary code/algorithms with rllib algorithms add ploting for better visualization

 ### current results interpretation
 neither the total reward is increasing nor is the MSE of the estimated reward decreasing.
 The optimizer I implemented is not working yet.